 Bidimensional Acculturation Model (BAM): Multi-algorithm cluster analysis and scale construction.

-ML Latino Vote: Random forest + SHAP analysis of Latino vote choice (2016, 2020, forthcoming 2024).
+ML Latino Vote: Random forest + SHAP analysis of Latino vote choice (2016, 2020, 2024).

 Acculturation & Politics: Cross-pressures analysis linking acculturation orientations to political behavior.